Wellington Central Library: Seismic assessment and temporary closure

 In 2016 the Kaikōura earthquake damaged many buildings in Wellington, and some had to be demolished.
 The library building was not damaged, but Wellington City Council decided to close the building at short notice on 19 March 2019 after receiving reports from engineers that the building had structural issues which meant it might not perform well in the event of a large earthquake.
 Engineers said that "the building [has] a complex design with a flexible frame, large voids and irregular shape – all of these elements contribute to the building's structural vulnerability in a significant earthquake".
 The engineers had specific concerns about the fixings on the precast concrete floors which were of similar design to those in Statistics House, a building which had partially collapsed in the Kaikōura earthquake.

 View of library (at right) from Civic Square, showing the portico (centre) that was removed in 2015.
-The Council's administration building is to the left.
+The council's administration building is to the left (now demolished).

 The failure of Statistics House and other Wellington buildings damaged in the Kaikōura earthquake had led to revision of seismic assessment guidelines.
-The Ministry of Business, Industry and Employment (MBIE) released The Seismic Assessment of Existing Buildings, commonly known as the Red Book, in July 2017.
+The Ministry of Business, Innovation and Employment (MBIE) released The Seismic Assessment of Existing Buildings, commonly known as the Red Book, in July 2017.
 These guidelines provide "a technical basis for engineers to carry out seismic assessments of existing buildings".
 Section C5 deals with assessment of multi-storey concrete buildings.
 In 2018, section C5 was revised because understanding of building performance in the Kaikōura earthquake had changed.
 The revised section is known as the Yellow Book or Yellow Chapter.
 Assessment using the Yellow Book can lead to different results from assessment using the Red Book, but only the Red Book has legal standing.
 Wellington City Council's chief executive at the time, Kevin Lavery, requested an engineering assessment of the Central Library against the Yellow Book guidelines as soon as engineers understood how the new guidelines should be applied.
 It was determined that the building had an acceptable New Building Standard rating of 60 per cent according to Red Book guidelines, but only a 15 per cent rating under Yellow Book revised guidelines.
 Then-Mayor Justin Lester stated that "technically [the building's] earthquake rating under current code is 63 per cent but when you apply the lessons that we've learned from the Statistics Building it is almost 15 to 20 per cent which means it needs significant work".

 At the time of its closure in March 2019, the Central Library was the second-most visited public building in Wellington, after Te Papa museum.